India: Development Effectiveness Brief 2011

-This country brief summarizes how the partnership of the Asian Development Bank and the Government of India has been instrumental to the development of the country.
+This country brief summarizes how the partnership of ADB and the Government of India has been instrumental to the development of the country.

 - India Development Indicators